RC11 - Above Llapay HEP

 At nearly 2900m asl the DO readings at RC11 are low but fall within the range to be expected for both July and November data sets and follow the catchment trend.

-The conductivity readings at this site have been constant and follow the catchment trends. conductivity tends to be lower for the tributary sites than for main channel sites, as might be expected.
-Chemical weathering is much reduced in the sub-catchments as they are of shorter length.
-However, there are notable exceptions for T1a and T11a which require further investigation.
+The conductivity readings at this site have been constant and follow the catchment trends.
+Conductivity tends to be lower for the tributary sites than for main channel sites - the impact of chemical weathering is much reduced in the sub-catchments as they are of shorter length.

-Site RC11 lies in the Rio Canete valley at 2914m asl in the arid temperate zone.
-It is just above the El Platanal HEP (G2) and below confluence with the Rio Laraos.
-The valley at this point is narrow with a pronounced v-shaped profile and steep valley.
+Site RC11 lies in the Rio Cañete valley at 2914m asl in the arid temperate zone.
+It is just above the El Platanal HEP (G2) and below the confluence with the Rio Laraos.
+The valley at this point is narrow with a pronounced v-shaped profile and steep valley sides.
 River flow is year-round and fast at this point.

 This site retains the typical avifauna of the lower elevations and shares the same fauna and flora as at RC10, with American Kestrel, Blue and yellow Tanager, Scrub Blackbird, Black-necked Woodpecker, Golden Grosbeak, Chiguanco Thrush, Golden-billed Saltator, House Wren and Hooded Siskin being species that now reflect more strongly the temperature zone community.
 The hillsides at this elevation have more extensive areas of relictual Pacific woodlands that typify vegetative associations higher up the valley.
 Arid slopes additionally hold Streaked Tit Spinetail, Cinereous Conebill, Band-tailed Seedeater and Band-tailed Sierra Finch.